isotopp/isotopp.github.io/content/posts/2021-09-09-tmp-file-full.md

 innodb_temp_data_file_path=ibtmp1:12M:autoextend:max:100G
 ```

 This means you get a file, `ibtmp1`, in the data directory of MySQL with an initial size of 12 MB.
-This file is autoextended in increments up to a maximum size of 100 GB - in the default configuration it is not limited.
+This file is auto-extended in increments up to a maximum size of 100 GB - in the default configuration it is not limited.

 If you need more, you are very likely holding the database wrong.